aamnah/notes.aamnah.com/_posts/2016-08-24-howto-install-latest-node-js-raspberry-pi-raspbian-jessie.md

 excerpt: The Node.js version that comes pre-installed with Raspbian Jessie is old.
   If you check the version using `node -v`, it'll give you v0.10.29.
 The latest ARM-version of Node.js as of this writing is v4.2.1.
-Let's remove the old and install the latest version available on our Raspberry Pi.
+Let's remove the old and install the latest version available on our Raspberry Pi
 ---

 tl;dr